Chemistry (CHE) Courses

 CHE-461 Advanced Biochemistry

 Topics vary from year to year.
 Examples of recent topics include the chemistry of cancer, determining structures of biomolecules, the RNA world, fermentation and brewing, and the mechanisms of enzyme action.
-Refer to the Course Descriptions document on the Registrar's webpage for Topics and Descriptions of current offerings.
+Refer to Student Planning and the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.

 Prerequisites: CHE-361